 - Meditation.
 Yes, this is correct.
 Meditation before a match helps you to fade out all negative aspects of your real life.
 The result is a focused start in the match.
 Between the rounds where you got killed in the early game, you can go for mini-meditation to renew the energy and positive mentality.

 - Implement emotional habits.
 Maybe you have already seen this habit among pro players.
 After a round that is won or even lost, all players will touch their clenched fists.
 A battlecry or slogan can positively affect your mental strength, confidence, and focus if you and your mates are on a virtual team.

 - Practice continuously, even in-game.
 Even if you have a strategic position or task where nothing is to do, stay active.
 Move your character, aim at different targets (trees, windows…) think about what your enemies try to plan and do.
 Holding your brain in an active state means lesser reaction time in case of contact with opponents.

 Healthy drinks help professional players to keep their skill levels much longer.
 Energy drinks are fancy, colorful, and have cool names.
 Still, they won’t help you in the long term – on the contrary, they will lower your abilities.

 According to real-life athletes, a study from 2007 revealed that an energy drink has no significant effect on physical results.
-There are benefits of drinking energy booster or drinks in the short term, but you should go for healthy and more natural drinks like green tea, water, or isotonic drinks in the long term.
+So there are benefits of drinking energy boosters or drinks in the short term, but you should go for healthy and more natural beverages like green tea, water, or isotonic drinks in the long term.